Chak Kalal: Demography

 As of 2011, Chak Kalal has a total number of 176 houses and population of 874 of which 441 include are males while 433 are females according to the report published by Census India in 2011.
 The literacy rate of Chak Kalal is 83.25%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 80 which is 9.15% of total population of Chak Kalal, and child sex ratio is approximately 702 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 78.72% of total population in Chak Kalal.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 246 people were engaged in work activities out of the total population of Chak Kalal which includes 224 males and 22 females.
 According to census survey report 2011, 99.59% workers describe their work as main work and 0.41% workers are involved in Marginal activity providing livelihood for less than 6 months.

 Education

-The village has a Punjabi medium, co-ed primary school founded in 1955.
-The schools provide mid-day meal as per Indian Midday Meal Scheme and the meal prepared in school premises.
-As per Right of Children to Free and Compulsory Education Act the school provide free education to children between the ages of 6 and 14.